EuroDIG planning process

 Organising Team (Org Team)

-The Org Team is a group of people shaping the session.
-Org Teams are open and every interested individual can become a member by subscribing to the mailing list.
+The Org Team is shaping the session.
+Org Teams are open, and every interested individual can become a member by subscribing to the mailing list.

-The moderator is the facilitator of the session at the event.
+The moderator is the facilitator of the session at the event they must attend on-site.
 Moderators are responsible for including the audience and encouraging a lively interaction among all session attendants.
-The moderator should take a neutral role and balance between all speakers.
+Please make sure the moderator takes a neutral role and can balance between all speakers.
+Please provide short CV of the moderator of your session at the Wiki or link to another source.

 Reporter